 - Allow feeding of nutrient solution and reagent.

-- Suitability for wide range of microbial cultures.
+- Suitability for a wide range of microbial cultures.

 - Minimal use of labour and finances.

-- Cheapest materials and smooth internal surfaces for vessel.
+- Cheapest materials and smooth internal surfaces for vessels.

-Measurement and control of environmental conditions and biological variable is called fermentation monitoring.
+Measurement and control of environmental conditions and biological variables are called fermentation monitoring.
 New developments in digital electronics have permitted a high level of monitoring and control of fermentation processes.
 The computer can be a vital instrument for process optimization and control.